aman88000/modran-React/modrenReact/README.md

 ##  react-query you can also use for API its very easy to all, First we need to install react-query package and then import 'useQuery' for API call, example

+# SWR

+## need to install swr package and import useSWR and use it, its also we can use for API, but basically there package is using for cache purpose